 John Peschong is a small independent business owner, taxpayer advocate, and proud husband and father.

 Supervisor John Peschong was sworn in on January 3rd, 2017 to serve a 4-year term as the San Luis Obispo County First District Supervisor.
+John was re-elected to his second, and final, term in 2020.
 The First District includes the City of Paso Robles as well as the communities of Templeton, Adelaida, Roblar, Heritage Ranch, San Miguel, Shandon, Oak Shores, and Whitley Gardens.

 As a County Supervisor, John served two consecutive years as Chairman of the Board in 2017 and 2018.
 John currently serves as an appointee to the Rural County Representatives of California (RCRC), the Golden State Finance Authority, and Cal-ID Board.
 He is also serving as the Vice Chair of the Air Pollution Control District (APCD), Vice President of the San Luis Obispo Council of Governments (SLOCOG), and sits on the board of the Consolidated Oversight Board and the Integrated Waste Management Authority (IWMA).
 John previously served on the California State Association of Counties (CSAC), the Latino Outreach Council, the Homeless Services Oversight Council, and the Economic Vitality Corporation.

 A third-generation Californian, Peschong is the founder and co-owner of a small independent business that provides nearly twenty-five jobs for residents both in the region and throughout the state.